Updated: 4th December 2019

 Opened in 1881, George’s Street Arcade (or South City Market as it was then known) was the first purpose built shopping centre in Dublin and is one of the oldest in Europe.
 You’ll find jewellery, clothing, art, music, books, fortune telling and lots more squeezed inside these historic walls!

-Head for Temple Bar, one of the oldest areas in Dublin.
-It’s a place that’s always full of life and the Christmas lights add an extra element of magic to the narrow cobbled streets.
-Take a break in one of the many bars and restaurants or explore the vintage shops and galleries in what has become Dublin’s Cultural Quarter.
+Head for Temple Bar next, one of the oldest areas in Dublin.
+It’s a place that’s always full of life and the Christmas lights add an extra element of magic to these narrow cobbled streets.
+Take a break in one of the many bars and restaurants in the vicinity or explore the vintage shops and galleries in what has become Dublin’s Cultural Quarter.

 Henry Street and Moore Street